isomerpages/pmo-nccs/media/speeches/_posts/2025-09-09-post-Speech by Singapore's Ambassador for Climate Action at The Sustainability Dialogue.md

 </p>
 <p></p>
 <p>LOW-CARBON TECHNOLOGIES</p>
 <p><strong><em>Next, low-carbon technologies.
 We need a variety of technologies to drive deep decarbonisation across the economy, especially in hard-to-abate sectors.</em></strong>
 </p>
 <ul data-tight="true" class="tight">
 <li>
 <p>Hard-to-abate sectors account for nearly 40% of global greenhouse gas
-emissions, making them critical for global efforts to reach net-zero emissions.
-These are sectors that have no economically or technologically feasible pathway to net-zero.</p>
+emissions, making them critical for global efforts to reach net-zero emissions.<sup>2</sup> These are sectors that have no economically or technologically feasible pathway to net-zero.</p>
 </li>
 <li>
 <p>Examples include:</p>